Najadvk/AWS/Beanstalk-secrets/Walkthrough.md

 ## Privilege Escalation with CreateAccessKey

-Next make use of the Pacu privilege escalation scanner in pacu which we found when we ran iam__enum_permissions in Pacu to identify exploitable methods
+Next make use of the privilege escalation scanner  which we found when we ran iam__enum_permissions in Pacu to identify exploitable methods

 ``` bash